webasoo/tickeroo/INSTRUCTIONS.md

-# Local Project Time Tracker - Instructions and Task List
+# Tickeroo - Instructions and Task List

 This file lists the project requirements and a checklist for the extension tasks.
 It is used by the development agent to track progress.